Minimally invasive urologic surgery is the latest in diagnostic and treatment techniques for people with disorders or diseases of the:

-“Robotic urology uses laparoscopic instruments, so patients have smaller incisions and typically a faster recovery time,” says Dr. Benoit.
+“Robotic urology uses laparoscopic instruments, so patients have smaller incisions and typically a faster recovery time.”

-This technology is ideal for complex and delicate urologic surgeries, such as a prostatectomy, where doctors must operate in a tightly confined area surrounded by nerves affecting urinary control and sexual function.
+This technology is ideal for complex and precise urologic surgeries, such as a prostatectomy.
+During prostate surgery, doctors must operate in a tightly confined area surrounded by nerves that affect bladder control and sexual function.

-- Robotic-assisted prostatectomy — A minimally invasive, nerve-sparing procedure for prostate cancer that can preserve potency and urinary control.
+- Robotic-assisted prostatectomy — this nerve-sparing technique for prostate cancer can preserve potency and bladder control.

-- Laparoscopic nephrectomy — A minimally invasive procedure that allows all or part of the kidney to be removed through a keyhole procedure instead of a large open incision.
+- Laparoscopic nephrectomy — this lets surgeons remove all or part of the kidney through a small cut instead of a large open cut.

-- Prostate brachytherapy (seed implants) — An effective treatment for patients with prostate cancer, in which seed implants are used to deliver a high dose of radiation to the tumor while reducing the risk of complications to surrounding tissue.
-UPMC Mercy is the only Pittsburgh hospital using Cesium-131, a newer isotope with a much shorter half-life than traditional isotopes, which results in faster resolution of side effects.
+- Prostate brachytherapy (seed implants) — this is an effective treatment for prostate cancer.
+Seed implants deliver a high dose of radiation to the tumor while reducing the risk of damage to nearby tissue.
+UPMC Mercy is the only Pittsburgh hospital using Cesium-131.
+This newer isotope has a much shorter half-life than older isotopes, which helps end side effects faster.

-If you feel that you could benefit from one of these techniques, ask your doctor or urologist about which treatment options may be right for you.
+If you feel that one of these techniques could help you, ask your doctor or urologist.
+He or she can discuss which treatment may be right for you.